robseb/rsyocto/README.md

 ![Alt text](doc/symbols/rsYoctoLogo.jpg?raw=true "rsYocto Logo")

-### *rsYocto* is an open-source embedded Linux System designed with the Yocto Project and optimized for Intel SoC-FPGAs (*Intel Cyclone V* and *Intel Arria 10*) to achieve the best customization for the strong requirements of modern embedded applications.
+### *rsYocto* is an open-source embedded Linux System designed with the Yocto Project and optimized for Intel SoC-FPGAs (*Intel Cyclone V* and *Intel Arria 10* with a *ARM CORTEX-A9*) to achieve the best customization for the strong requirements of modern embedded applications.
 <br>

-# `!under constructions: Completion before Christmas!`

-*rsYocto* implements a **modern Linux Kernel (5.1)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.
+*rsYocto* implements a **modern Linux Kernel (linux-socfpga 5.1)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.

 To realize that are **Python3** with the Python Package manager **pip** and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for is best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.